amuradyan/acapmcalc/README.md

 It looks something like this:
 ![acapm calculator UI](./mockups/acapm.png)

-Even though you can see the sign flip button, multiplication, division and fractions on its' UI it only supports *addition*, *subtraction*.
+Even though you can see the sign flip button, multiplication, division and fractions on its' UI it only supports *addition* and *subtraction*.

 Really simple, nothing fancy.